Azure/azure-openai-landing-zone/foundation/standalone/README.md

 - global name => your own name instead of oai-standalone, keep it short.
 - postFix => a random postfix if needed
 - env => prod,dev,test,etc.
+- Accord to the services available in your region you can customise the location for each resource.

 ### 2. Infrastructure Deployment